LittleKingsguard/Eternity-Core/Books/Index.md

 Tales from Casseveri: Book XI: The Stoneguard -- Hauler;

 Illustrated Guide to the Physical Realm: Chapter IX: Weapons -- Rapid Reload;

+Scroll of Queens -- Mastery of the Thousand Ears;

+Codex of the Eternal Scholar: Book XI -- Style Deconstruction